Taking a leave of absence can seem overwhelming but it's a good choice

-As a core leader, your obligation to caregivers becomes especially critical
+As a core leader, your support for your caregivers becomes especially critical

 when they are absent.
 Here are the key things you should know.

-They ensure our leaves are handled within federal and state guidelines,
+Our leaves are handled within federal and state guidelines, as well as

-as well as company policy and/or collective bargaining agreements.
-The
+company policy and/or collective bargaining agreements.
+Leaves can be

 Policy Resource Library.